vinas94/ModelDeployment/README.md

 - Creating a Flask app with the said model
 - Connecting a MySQL database to store the results
 - Packaging both the Flask app and the MySQL instance into Docker containers
-- Combining both containers via Docker-Compose
+- Combining both containers via Docker Compose
 - Running these containers locally

 At this stage, we have a working app.
 Next up is to host it somewhere so that it can be accessed from anywhere at all times.
 For such a simple app, Kubernetes is more than overkill, better alternatives exist.
 However, this walkthrough is not about being pragmatic, so it will continue by:

 - Enabling GKE and Artifact Registry on Google Cloud Platform
 - Uploading the app and its dependencies to the Artifact Registry
-- Converting Docker-Compose file to Kubernetes Resources
+- Converting Docker Compose file to Kubernetes Resources
 - Launching the app

 <br>